 There are formal and informal mechanisms available to assist in this process, from a simple request to a person to give evidence in the proceeding, through to the more formal such as Letters of Request under international conventions to compel evidence to be provided where cooperation is not an option.
 Regardless of the option used, overcoming the challenges of collecting evidence abroad requires careful consideration of the local rules of evidence and proper compliance with any applicable protocols to ensure the evidence you collect can be used in the proceedings.

-In this second edition of the Moulis Legal dispute resolution newsletter series on managing cross-border commercial disputes, Moulis Legal senior lawyer Emily Murphy and Sophie Qu explain the various options for effectively collecting international evidence in cross border disputes, including the changes to the Australian courts’ approach to issuing Letters of Request.
+In this second edition of the Moulis Legal dispute resolution newsletter series on managing cross-border commercial disputes, Moulis Legal senior lawyer Emily Murphy explains the various options for effectively collecting international evidence in cross border disputes, including the changes to the Australian courts’ approach to issuing Letters of Request.